open5e/open5e/source/monsters/tome-of-beasts/L/loxoda.rst

 toward a Large or smaller creature it then attacks with a stomp, the stomp attack is made with advantage.
-If the stomp attack hits, the target must also succeed on a DC 15 Strength saving throw or be knocked prone.
+If the stomp attack hits, the target must also succeed on a DC 15 Strength saving throw or be knocked :ref:`srd:prone`.

 Actions
 ~~~~~~~